 PL/1 is a planned addition to the library of languages available under CP-6.
-The goal will be to modify either the existing ACOS, MULTICS or GCOS PL/1 compilers to interface to CP-6, as well as provide certain improvements.
-Enhancements will be made to make the PL/1 compiler consistent with the implementation philosophy of the other language processors that will be available under CP-6.
-These enhancements include:
+The goal will be to modify either the existing ACOS, MULTICS or CCOS PL/1 compilers to interface as well as provide certain improvements.
+CP-6. tο Enhancements will be made to make the PL/1 compiler consistent with the implementation philosophy of the other processors that will be available under CP-6. language These enhancements include:

-- Producing tables necessary to operate the interactive debugging facility - Producing optional symbol cross-reference listings - Providing an optional °syntax check only° mode - .
-Implementing PL/l as a shared processor - .
-Generating shared object code - .
-Provide compatibility with IBM OS/VS PL/1 - Providing for the subsequent implementation of a code optimizing feature - Support hexadecimal floating point data types
+- Producing tables necessary to operate the interactive debugging facility - Producing optional symbol cross-reference listings - Providing an optional °syntax check only° mode - Implementing PL/1 as a shared processor - Generating shared object code - Provide compatibility with IBM OS/VS PL/1 - .
+Providing for the subsequent implementation of a code optimizing feature

-.4.9.9 Integrated Data Store/II (I-D-S/II)
+4.4.9.9 Integrated Data Store/II (I-D-S/II)